tudelft3d/3dgeoinfo2018/registration.md

 	<li><strong>Day pass for MSc or BSc students</strong>: includes access to all the Geo Delft conferences during your chosen day(s) of the Geo Delft conferences (October 1-5).
 Note that it does not include the possibility to present a paper, access to the conference reception or dinner. €20 per day.</li>
 </ul>

-If you want to attend the rest of the conferences, you can also consider the following option.
+If you want to present a paper at 3D GeoInfo but want to attend the rest of the conferences too, you can also consider the following option.

 <ul>
 	<li><strong>Joint registration</strong>: includes access to all the Geo Delft conferences (October 1-5), the possibility to present one paper at each Geo Delft conference (ISPRS, 3D GeoInfo, 3D Cadastres, SDSC), access to the conference reception (October 1) and one conference dinner (October 2 or 4).
 The standard fee is €650 early, €700 late.
 For PhD candidates it is €400 early, €450 late.</li>